facundocabrera/generator-tamagotchi/app/templates/docs/0009-effective_bower_for_beginers.md

 **Bower only supports SEMVER using git tags (to make it works correctly).**

+> We should follow the specification listed on http://semver.org/spec/v2.0.0.html

 ### Tag your releases

+#### FYI: non-annotated vs annotated tags

+Tag releases should be annotated tags, but in this case it's not neccesary.
+If you're interested:

+> "For “release” tags (e.g. V1.0.0) it is conventional for these to be annotated tags; it is relatively rare that you will push a lightweight tag to a central repository."

 `git tag -a 0.2.0 09c677c76e -m 'v0.2.0'`